api_server = "<server>"

 quay.io/modh/ray:2.35.0-py311-cu121

-The default Ray images are compatible with NVIDIA GPUs that are supported by CUDA 12.1.
+The default Ray images are compatible with NVIDIA GPUs that are supported by the specified CUDA version.
 The default images are AMD64 images, which might not work on other architectures.

-Additional ROCm-compatible Ray cluster images are available.
-These images are compatible with AMD accelerators that are supported by ROCm 6.1.
+Additional ROCm-compatible Ray cluster images are available, which are compatible with AMD accelerators that are supported by the specified ROCm version.
 These images are AMD64 images, which might not work on other architectures.

 -